michaelbev/interview-template-eng-leadership/4waysofBeing/README.md

 # 4 ways of Being a Good Engineer

-Guide for coaching engineers on soft-skills
+Guide for coaching engineers on soft-skills.

 ## Be a team player